emberjs/guides/source/models/defining-models.md

 });
 ```

-#### Readonly Nested Data
+### Readonly Nested Data

-Some Models may have properties that are deeply nested objects of
+Some models may have properties that are deeply nested objects of
 readonly data.
 The naive solution would be to define models for each
 nested object and use `hasMany` and `belongsTo` to recreate the nested
 relationship.
 However, since readonly data will never need to be